- September 16, 2021

 So, are there any disadvantages of working as a freelance project manager?

 Getting a freelance project management job is a blessing; however, working as your own boss also has its pain points.
-Here are probably the most bothersome ones:
+You might consider getting a project management certification.
+That might be helpful for you since it is considered as the ideal solution for project managers.
+However, here are probably the most bothersome things you will go through:

 The lack of steady income and work benefits

 Working permanently for one organization guarantees you a consistent monthly income.
 As a contract project manager, you can keep all the earned money for yourself, but on the other hand, you still need to worry if they’ll hire you for other projects in the future.

 What’s more, there are many situations when employers are getting late with the payments after the successful project delivery, and sometimes it’s not easy to get the money back.

 The freelancing price is also the lack of employee benefits provided alongside salaries, like medical insurance, paid vacations, retirement benefits, and others.
 If their business is doing well, they usually can pay for all these out of their own pockets effortlessly.

 However, if their work comes to a standstill, they may experience some problems if they don’t have the extra money saved for hard times.